What is the Redirect Checker?

 To check a domain, press the “check domain” button, enter the domain name, and press the button “Check redirect”:

 Step 2: Interpreting the domain redirect checker results

-The scan you perform will generate a site audit for the domain you enter, revealing various issues, such as 301, HTTPS to HTTP, 302 redirects, etc. By clicking on any given issue, you can see which pages are affected and extract a list of links for those pages.
-This way, you can easily identify and correct any problems that may be present.
+The scan you perform will generate a site audit for the domain you enter, revealing various issues, such as 301, HTTPS to HTTP, 302 path changes, etc.

 After checking the domain, you will receive a full website audit report that will help identify different types of problems.
 The report will also provide instructions on how to fix the identified issues.
 Additionally, you can observe issues by issue type or category, which allows you to quickly target and resolve the most important problems for your website’s success.

-If you’d like to check a specific page, press the “check page” button, enter the URL, and start your free trial.
-For our example, we’ll scan ipage.com.
+If you’d like to check a specific page, press the “Check page” button, enter the URL, and start to “Check redirect”.

 Step 2: Interpreting the page checker results

 After adding a URL to our tool, we will quickly crawl the site and give you detailed results where you can find the information about the HTTP status code on your page.
 Find out if there are 301, 302 redirects (or any other 3xx group of status codes) on your page.

 Should the status return as 200 instead of a 3xx code, inspecting both internal and external links remains essential.
 This ensures that there are no unintentional connections to redirects on other websites or within your own site’s internal structure.